-Service Agreement - An agreement designed to specify services provided by Central Michigan University, by the agency, or by both organizations to support academic programs.
+Service Agreement - An agreement designed to specify services provided by Central Michigan University, by the agency, or both organizations in support of academic programs.
 Examples include agreements with the military to delineate conditions under which CMU provides instructions to service members.

-Service Learning – An agreement between Central Michigan University and an agency designed to support academic learning by integrating meaningful community service with instruction and reflection.
-Designed to supplement the learning process, teach civic responsibility and strengthen communities.
+Service Learning - An agreement between Central Michigan University and an agency designed to support academic learning by integrating meaningful community service with instruction and reflection.
+Service learning agreements are designed to supplement the learning process, teach civic responsibility and strengthen communities.

 Student Exchange - An agreement established when Central Michigan University students attend a foreign institution while students from the same foreign institution attend CMU.
 An equal exchange of students is required and these agreements set forth tuition rates and considerations for each institution.

 Student Recruitment - An agreement specifically designed for the purpose of recruiting students to apply to various Central Michigan University programs of study.
 These agreements have detailed provisions that address tuition arrangements, admission requirements, etc.